RomanZWang/BetterThanRenTech/README.md

 We discussed the high-level plan for the project and what our next few steps should be.
 We also discussed project logistics.
 We also considered looking for a professor to give feedback on this project.

 ### Goals
-Andrew - Get a project on his Resume that he can talk about Adam - Get a project on his Resume that he can talk about that makes use of his Math skills Roman - Get project on his Resume to indicate interest in Quantitative trading and gain knowledge into various fields like Low-Level language optimization, Machine Learning, Time-Series Forecasting, and trading strategy
+Andrew - Get a project on his Resume that he can talk about<br />
+Adam - Get a project on his Resume that he can talk about that makes use of his Math skills<br />
+Roman - Get project on his Resume to indicate interest in Quantitative trading and gain knowledge into various fields like Low-Level language optimization, Machine Learning, Time-Series Forecasting, and trading strategy <br />
 Salman -

 ### Project roadmap for the future